-All offers of appointment will be conditional until satisfactory completion of the necessary pre-employment checks.
-When appointing new staff, we will:

-- > Verify their identity - Obtain (via the applicant) an enhanced DBS certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
+Probe any gaps in employment, or where the candidate has changed employment or location frequently, and ask candidates to explain this Explore any potential areas of concern to determine the candidate's suitability to work with children Record all information considered and decisions made Pre-appointment vetting checks We will record all information on the checks carried out in the school's single central record (SCR).
+Copies of these checks, where appropriate, will be held in individuals' personnel files.
+These records are stored confidentially and access is granted on a need to know basis.
+We follow requirements and best practice in retaining copies of these checks, as set out below.
+New staff All offers of appointment will be conditional until satisfactory completion of the necessary pre-employment checks.
+When appointing new staff, we will: Verify their identity, including sight of birth certificates and any name change documentation Obtain (via the applicant) an enhanced DBS certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
 We will obtain the certificate before, or as soon as practicable after, appointment, including when using the DBS update service.
-We will not keep a copy of the certificate for longer than 6 months, but when the copy is destroyed we may still keep a record of the fact that vetting took place, the result of the check and recruitment decision taken

-- Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - > Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - > Verify their professional qualifications, as appropriate - > Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK.
-Where available, these will include: - For all staff, including teaching positions: criminal records checks for overseas applicants - For teaching positions: obtaining a letter from the professional regulating authority in the country where the applicant has worked, confirming that they have not imposed any sanctions or restrictions on that person, and/or are aware of any reason why that person may be unsuitable to teach

-Regulated activity means a person who will be:
+We will not keep a copy of the certificate for longer than 6 months, but when the copy is destroyed we may still keep a record of the fact that vetting took place, the result of the check and recruitment decision taken Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available Verify their mental and physical fitness to carry out their work responsibilities Verify their right to work in the UK.
+We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards Verify their professional qualifications, as appropriate Ensure they are not subject to a prohibition order if they are employed to be a teacher Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK.
+Where available, these will include: - For all staff, including teaching positions: criminal records checks for overseas applicants - For teaching positions: obtaining a letter from the professional regulating authority in the country where the applicant has worked, confirming that they have not imposed any sanctions or restrictions on that person, and/or are aware of any reason why that person may be unsuitable to teach Regulated activity means a person who will be: